2024-25: An essential hub for community activity

-A total of 585 different groups used our services during the year, making 1925 visits and phone calls to the Centre.
-We provided:
+A total of 592 different groups used our services during the year, making 1987 visits and phone calls to the Centre.
+At our AGM in October 2024, we reflected on the impact these groups have had in the city, in their communities and for their volunteer organisers.
+To support their work, we provided:

 Printing service: skills, connections, and printing too!

-278 groups used the print service during the year, making 1640 uses of our equipment altogether.
-By far the majority of these uses were DIY, indicating a clear shift back to people coming into the Centre instead of requesting staff to do their printing for them on a send-and-collect basis.
+288 groups used our print room during the year, making 1685 uses of our equipment altogether.
+By far the majority of these uses were DIY, instead of groups requesting staff to do their printing for them on a send-and-collect basis.

 Being in the Centre is also an opportunity to meet community organisers from different groups, find out more about what is going on in other parts of the city, and build connections and community.
 It is a hub of information exchange, with knowledge being built and shared among everyone in the Centre, workers and users alike.